 When you complete the application, you must send copies of supporting documents, such as:

 Other accepted documents:

 Please do not send originals of these documents as they will not be returned to you.

-Within 2-4 weeks of mailing the form, the Federal government will inform you if they need additional information.
-If you receive this exemption, you will be sent an Exemption Certificate Number that you will put on your federal income tax return.
-It is important to keep a copy of this Exemption Certificate Number in a safe place for future use.
+Within 2-4 weeks of mailing the form you will be sent an Exemption Certificate Number that you will put on your federal income tax return.
+It is important to keep a copy of this Exemption Certificate Number in a safe place for future use as the Indian Exemption is a lifetime exemption.
 If you do not hear from the Federal Government within 4-6 weeks, contact the Health Insurance Marketplace Help Center at 1-800-318-2596.

 For assistance with the Indian Exemption Status paperwork and to learn more information about the ACA in Alaska, visit your local Tribal clinic or contact the ANTHC Health Reform group at firstname.lastname@example.org, (907) 729-7777 or (855) 882-6842.

 Q: What if I already have health care coverage?

 A: If you have health care coverage through Medicaid, Medicare, Denali KidCare, Veteranís Benefits or your employer provides health insurance, you have met the requirements of the Individual Mandate and do not need to purchase additional health care coverage to avoid the tax penalty.
 You do not need to complete the Indian Status Exemption paperwork if you have health care coverage.
 However, the Indian Exemption is a lifetime exemption and can be used anytime you have a gap in health care coverage.

 Q: If I don’t buy insurance, will I still be able to get health care services at my IHS/Tribal health facility?

 Yes, you will still be able to get care at your IHS/Tribal health facility.
 The health care services provided at IHS/Tribal health facilities are not changing.
 However, you will need to apply for an exemption to avoid a tax penalty.